Arize-ai/phoenix/app/README.md

 # Arize Phoenix App

 The Phoenix application is a web application built to enable rapid troubleshooting and EDA of model inferences and LLM applications.
-It is hosted by the phoenix server and also consumes the GraphQL API served by the python runtime as well.
+It is hosted by the Phoenix server and consumes the GraphQL API served by the Python runtime.

 ## Installation